 Explore Our Industries

-More than 125 years ago, banks were created to support and service the mining, farming and lumber industries that made up the majority of the U.P. economy.
-With conservative approaches and smart decisions, many of these banks are still today the backbone of the local economy.
-U.P. banks are strong and growing, similar to the businesses they support.
+More than 125 years ago, financial institutions were created to support and service the mining, farming and lumber industries that made up the majority of the U.P. economy.
+With conservative approaches and smart decisions, many of these banks and credit unions are still today the backbone of the local economy.
+U.P. financial institutions are strong and growing, similar to the businesses they support.
 With a career in banking, you can earn at national pay scales and enjoy a U.P. lifestyle.

 The U.P. is full of dynamic business professionals – many of whom received an education from one of the U.P.’s three state universities.
 It’s not uncommon to see that an addiction to the U.P. lifestyle becomes an aspiration to stay and work here.
 This spirit breeds talent, as smart, skilled people settle here.
 Our variety of capable and creative agencies are essential to the economy, many of which often reach across the country due to their ability to get the job done right.